x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/create-cloud-based-archive.md

 3. Under the **Location** drop-down menu, select a location for the user.

-4. Expand the list of Microsoft 365 or Office 365 Enterprise licenses, and then assign the **Exchange Online Archiving for Exchange Server** license, and then save the changes.
+4. Expand the list of Microsoft 365 or Office 365 Enterprise licenses, and then assign an Exchange Online Archiving license, and then save the changes.

     In the **Status** column in the list of users, notice that a license is now assigned to the user.